thealongsider/Data-Analytics-Projects/README.md

 **Recently Added**

+Decision Trees & Random Forest to Predict Borrower Payback -- Created decision tree and random forest models to predict loan payback using Lending Club data.
+I completed this project as part of an online data science course.

 Root Cause Analysis for Springboard Case Study -- Performed a root cause analysis (RCA) on manufacturing and sales data to identify the source of sudden rate of returns increase.
 I completed this project as a part of Springboard's Business Analytics course with the results approved by a mentor.

 Funnel Analysis for Springboard Case Study -- Created a Funnel Analysis to identify growth opportunities for online retailer.
 I completed this project as a part of Springboard's Business Analytics course with the results approved by a mentor.

 Predicting Credit Card Approvals Using Logistic Regression -- Used Logistic Regression to create a model that predicts credit card removal.
 Utilized Grid Search to tune the model for better performance.
 I completed this project provided by DataCamp.

-K Nearest Neighbors For Anonymized Data Set -- Created a K Nearest Neighbors classifier to predict target variable of an anonymized data set.
-I completed this project as part of an online data science course.

 **Projects [A-Z]**